Located in: Italy

 Yes, Humanitas Medical University is an Italian private university.

-Currently, the university doesn't offer an accelerated medicine course.
+Currently, the university doesn't offer an accelerated medicine route.

 Yes, all degrees are globally recognised.
 The World Health Organisation recognises it through its World Directory of Medical Schools.
 In addition, the UK General Medical Council also recognises the university.